Blisse1/bliss-blog/src/content/post/git-i.md

 One of the common undos takes place when you commit too early and possibly forget to add some files, or you mess up your commit message.
-If you want to redo that commit, make the additional changes you forgot, stage them, and commit again using the --amend option: $ git commit --amend
+If you want to redo that commit, make the additional changes you forgot, stage them, and commit again using the --amend option: $ git commit --amend It’s important to understand that when you’re amending your last commit, you’re not so much fixing it as replacing it entirely with a new, improved commit that pushes the old commit out of the way and puts the new commit in its place.
+Effectively, it’s as if the previous commit never happened, and it won’t show up in your repository history.
+The obvious value to amending commits is to make minor improvements to your last commit, without cluttering your repository history with commit messages of the form, “Oops, forgot to add a file” or “Darn, fixing a typo in last commit”.
+Only amend commits that are still local and have not been pushed somewhere.
+Amending previously pushed commits and force pushing the branch will cause problems for your collaborators